Gill Marcus

 Gill Marcus (born 10 August 1949) is a South African banker and politician who served as Governor of the South African Reserve Bank from 2009 to 2014.
 She was the first and only woman and the ninth person to hold the position.

 Life and career

 Early years

 Marcus was born in Johannesburg, South Africa.
-Her grandparents were Jewish immigrants from Lithuania; both of her parents were born in South Africa.
+Her grandparents were Jewish émigrés of Lithuanian-Jewish origins; both of her parents were born in South Africa.

 Exile

 Both her parents were anti-apartheid activists and members of the South African Communist Party (SACP).
 They went into exile in 1969, together with Gill, her two sisters and brother.
 She completed her degree by correspondence with the University of South Africa, with a BComm in Industrial Psychology in 1976.
 She joined the SACP and the African National Congress (ANC) in 1970 and began working for the exiled ANC's Department of Information and Publicity (DIP) in London, later becoming the DIP's deputy secretary.